mondrasovic/knowledge_collection/books/the_alignment_problem.md

 > Sometimes the "ground truth" is not the ground truth.

-> Providing overwhelming amount of information without adeuqate structure is not transparency.
+> Providing an overwhelming amount of information without adequate structure is not transparency.

-> The act of givingg a reason is the antithesis of authority.
+> The act of giving a reason is the antithesis of authority.
 When the voice of authority fails, the voice of reason emerges, or vice versa.

 > The whole trick is to know what variables to consider and then to know how to add.

-> The trouble of modern theories of behaviorism is not that they are wrong but that they could become true.
+> The trouble with modern theories of behaviorism is not that they are wrong but that they could become true.

-## Top trivia

-## References